 The best way to make sure your Boxer Lab mix lives as long as possible is to find him from a reputable breeder who has used health as a primary goal.

 Both Boxers and Labs have great reputations as family pets.
-They are both exuberant, active breeds, however, so may be better suited to families with children who are a little older.
+They are both exuberant, active breeds, so you can expect the same from a mix between them.
+Because of this, Boxadors may be better suited to families with children who are a little older.

 Boxer Lab mixes, as can be seen in the comments, are increasingly in demand.
-Check out some of the rescue organizations for this mix and the parent breed.
+So, it’s becoming more common to find them in rescue centers.
+If you can’t find any in general adoption centers, search for some specific to the parent breeds.
+Check out some of the rescue organizations for this mix and the parent breeds below.

 Make sure that the parents clearly have a bond with their owner, respond to their names and are happy to greet you when you arrive.

 Never buy a puppy from someone who wants to meet you away from their own home, or who makes excuses about why you can’t meet the puppy’s mother.

 They should always be happy to arrange for you to meet both parents, even if one does not live on site.
 And, they should always be happy to show you the results of health testing.
 Please take care to avoid buying from puppy mills and pet stores!